neilbrown/edlib/README.md

 -------

 This is something that is very clumsy with emacs, and should be very easy with edlib.
-A 'hexedit' view shows the hex value of each byte in the file in a nice regular pattern.
+A “hexedit” view shows the hex value of each byte in the file in a nice regular pattern.
 For ASCII chars, it also shows the character separately.